maxdemarzi/dense/README.md

 Dealing with Dense Nodes in any database can be difficult.
 This is an attempt to mitigate the problem by fanning out the relationships.

+The solution must allow the nodes and relationships to be easily referenced via Cypher.

 Description
 -----------